Piszmog/go-htmx-template/README.md

 migrate create -ext sql -dir db/migrations <name of migration>
 ```

-This package can be easily update to use `sqlx` as well.
+This package can be easily update to use `sqlx` as well (be mindful of migrations).

 ### Dist